Wedgwood’s double-trunk cedar could become an archaeological site

 On Wednesday, after an assessment concluded it was culturally modified, the Snoqualmie Tribe submitted paperwork to declare the tree on Northeast 88th Street as an archaeological site under state and tribal law.

-Culturally modified trees are part of an ancient Indigenous trail system connecting Puget Sound to Lake Washington.
+Culturally modified trees are part of an ancient indigenous trail system connecting Puget Sound to Lake Washington.
 For thousands of years, the Snoqualmie people modified tree boughs to mark important locations along the trail and reach fishing, hunting and gathering places across the region.

-Under Washington law, developers must get state permits before they can modify an archaeological site — a process handled by the State Department of Archaeology and Historic Preservation and independent of city permits.
+Under Washington law, developers must get state permits before they can modify an archaeological site — a process handled by the state Department of Archaeology and Historic Preservation and independent of city permits.
 Altering the site without a permit can be prosecuted as a class C felony.

-On Wednesday, the Tribe asked the city to permanently withdraw a permit to remove the tree, but it claimed city leaders said their hands were tied.
+On Wednesday, the tribe asked the city to permanently withdraw a permit to remove the tree, but it claimed city leaders said their hands were tied.
 A letter from the tribe’s attorneys to city leaders said the tree is at risk because of the city’s “negligence and incompetence.”
 Six new housing units are planned for the lot the tree sits on, to be developed by lending and investing company Legacy Group Capital.

-“Seattle, a city that often apologizes for past injustices inflicted upon Indigenous Peoples, shows a shocking level of indifference and dismissiveness towards the harm it is currently causing by desecrating this Tribal archaeological site,” wrote Jaime Martin, Snoqualmie Tribe Executive Director of Governmental Affairs and Special Projects.
+“Seattle, a city that often apologizes for past injustices inflicted upon Indigenous Peoples, shows a shocking level of indifference and dismissiveness towards the harm it is currently causing by desecrating this Tribal archaeological site,” wrote Jaime Martin, executive director of governmental affairs and special projects for the Snoqualmie Tribe.

 A spokesperson for the Seattle Department of Construction & Inspections did not immediately respond to requests for comment Thursday.
 A mayoral spokesperson also did not immediately return a message seeking comment.